LevanceWam/JavascriptCourse/Prototypes/README.md

 <h4>Benefits of OOP</h4>

 <p>Using Encapsulation we group variables and functions together this way we can reduce complexity.
-Now we cn reude an object in different parts of a program, or in a different program.</p>
+Now we can reuse an object in different parts of a program, or in a different program.</p>

 <p>With Abstraction, We hide the details and complexity and show only the essentials.
 This technique reduces complexity and also isolates the impact of changes in the code.</p>